 And if you’ll ask me if there is some perfect recipe for how to find your passion in life, the answer is a BIG NO!

-But is it possible to find your passion or find what you love to do?
+But is it possible to find your passion and purpose in life or find what you love to do?
 The answer is YES!

 Because discovering your passion, is something which you will have to do all by yourself.
 You might get clues from others but you will have to walk the path.

 When you choose to self-introspect and are open to experimentation with your life…

 When you are ready to do unconventional things and learn new skills